brainiac19/paste-latex-to-onenote-ahk/README.md

  If you can, buy one of those plugins, those are better.

 # Usage
- Copy Latex, switch to Onenote, move the cursor to desired location, hit Ctrl+Space to paste as equation.
+ Copy Latex, move the caret to desired location, hit Ctrl+Space to paste as equation.

+# Advantage(s)
+ - Free :)

 # Caveates
+ - SLOW.
+It needs a lot of extra steps to make sure other stuff arn't messed up.
  - Only support things that math mode does.
  - Does not support some multi-line environments such as {cases}.
  - The Latex String cannot be multilined too.
  - Some of the string might be escaped by Onenote and thus cannot be translated to equation.

 # Multilingual font problem
- Edit the *preferred_font* variable in the script so it automatically switches to the preferred font after inserting equation.
+ If the font changes after insertion, edit the *preferred_font* variable in the script so it automatically switches to the preferred font after inserting equation.